sebnilsson/AspNetMvcSeo/README.md

 ## SeoHelper

-The `SeoHelper`-class exposes multiple properties to get or set multiple SEO-related data.
+The `SeoHelper`-class exposes multiple properties to get or set multiple SEO-related data:

 - `LinkCanonical`: Gets or sets the canonical link for a web-page.
 Can be set as absolute URL (`https://example.com/section/page.html`), as a relative URL (`/section/page.html`) or using ASP.NET's app-relative URL-format (`~/section.page.html`).